HaxagonusD/HaxagonusD/README.md

 ---
 - ❤  Vim lover
-- 🔭 I’m currently working on the [Harmony app](http://harmonysocial.herokuapp.com/), a Slack bot, an LA Homelessness app, and few other surprises.
+- 🔭 I’m currently working on the currently working with NYC SBS, making a workout tracker, and a discord bot for meetings.
+Stay tuned.
 - 🌱 I’m currently learning Redux, React Native, Firebase, and Next.js
 - 👯 I’m looking to collaborate on new projects
 - 🤔 I’m looking for help with career skills